dsboulder/query_reviewer/README.md

  * Fix sql escaping for XHTML compatibility
  * Fixes for deprecation warnings and for 1.9 compatiblity
  * Converts templates to Rails 2 + 3 friends .html.erb naming
- * Full compatibility for Rails 3
+ * Full compatibility for Rails 3 (including Railtie)

 Last commit to main repository was on March 30th, 2009.
-Compiled a variety of fixes that were made since that time.
+This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3. **Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then please issue me a pull request.

-**Note:** This plugin should work for Rails 2.X as well as Rails 3.
-Support for Rails 3 has been confirmed in the latest revision (without deprecation warnings).
+**Note:** This plugin should work for Rails 2.X and Rails 3.
+Support for Rails 3 has been confirmed in the latest revision (with fixed deprecation warnings).

 ## Installation ##